SaberAspect/ImpHax/README.md

-There is no initial keybind for the click gui so in order to bind the clickgui to a key you need to type ".bind set clickgui keyname"
+There is no initial keybind for the click gui so in order to bind the clickgui to a key you need to type ".bind clickgui keyname"

 how to build